 ** Only Australian Citizens, Permanent Residents or Students on a Visa (Subclass 500 or Subclass 444 - NZ) are eligible to enter.

-In 2025, the orchestration is for Symphony Orchestra.
+In 2026 the orchestration is for String Quartet + Percussion.
 Please see the link below for the detailed requirements and guidelines including instrument list other guidelines.
+Please read these guidlines thoroughly.

 Your arrangement must be no more than 5 minutes in length.